com-480-data-visualization/com-480-project-data-viz-le-6/README.md

 We scraped the data from the women and men world cup and we get those entities:

 - Number of seasons: 54 (all seasons since the beginning of the WC)
 - Number of races: 3477
 - Number of athletes: 3137
 - Number of countries: 77

-For every races, we have the ranking and the time measurement for each athletes, but we have detailed time measurements for both runs (for events that require two runs) only from 1998.
+For each race, we have the ranking and the time measurement for each athlete.
+However, we only have detailed time measurements for both runs (for events that require two runs) only from 1998.

-Plotting the number of races per season shows that the ski world cup evolved and is still evolving during the recent years.
+Plotting the number of races per season shows that the ski world cup has evolved and is still evolving during the recent years.
-The number of races growed during the first 10 seasons but still continue to fluctuate as new event and new ephemeral locations are added to and removed from the FIS calendar.
+The number of races grew during the first 10 seasons but still continues to fluctuate as new events and new ephemeral locations are added to and removed from the FIS calendar.

 ![races per year](./analysis/races_per_year.png)